-Quantum Stocks Crash: What’s Next for Investors? - YaNoticias
+Quantum Stocks Crash: What’s Next for Investors? - YANoticias

 – **High Growth Potential**: Investors could reap significant returns as the technology matures and becomes more widely adopted.

-– **Pioneering Technology**: Early investments may position investors favorably as quantum solutions begin to address complex real-world problems.
+– **Pioneering Technology**: Early investments may position investors favourably as quantum solutions begin to address complex real-world problems.

 **Cons**: